isl-org/OpenBot/android/README.md

 ## Getting Started

+### Install the app
+You can download the apk from the assets of the [latest release](https://github.com/intel-isl/OpenBot/releases/latest) and just [install](https://www.lifewire.com/install-apk-on-android-4177185) it on your phone directly.
+Note that that apk is signed with a debug key.
+If you want the latest app from the master branch, you can also download it from the build artifacts [here](https://github.com/intel-isl/OpenBot/actions?query=workflow%3A%22Java+CI+with+Gradle%22).
+Note, that it may not be stable.
+If you would like to make changes to the app later, follow the steps below to compile the app and deploy it on your phone.

+### Build the app

-### Prerequisites
+#### Prerequisites

-- [Android Studio 3.2 or later](https://developer.android.com/studio/index.html) for building and installing the apk, or otherwise download the apk from the assets of the [latest release](https://github.com/intel-isl/OpenBot/releases/latest).
+- [Android Studio 3.2 or later](https://developer.android.com/studio/index.html) for building and installing the apk.
-- Android device and Android development environment with minimum API 21
+- Android device and Android development environment with minimum API 21.
 - Currently, we use API 28 as compile and target SDK.
 It should get installed automatically, but if not you can install the SDK manually.
 Go to Android Studio -> Preferences -> Appearance & Behaviour -> System Settings -> Android SDK.
 Make sure API 28 is checked and click apply.

 ![Android SDK](../docs/images/android_studio_sdk.jpg)

-### Building

-In case you are using the apk from the assets of the [latest release](https://github.com/intel-isl/OpenBot/releases/latest), you can skip the below steps and instead just [install](https://www.lifewire.com/install-apk-on-android-4177185) it on your phone directly.
-Note that that apk is signed with a debug key.
-If you would like to make changes to the app later, follow these steps to compile the app and deploy it on your phone:
+#### Build process

 1. Open Android Studio and select *Open an existing Android Studio project*.
 2. Select the OpenBot/android directory and click OK.